 Who to approach to discuss your debt consolidation options can be difficult.
 Obviously, we believe that we are the best option to discuss your debt relief options.
 We exclusively work for consumers which provides a significant advantage when trying to determine your best option.
-Locally, as far as we are aware, we are the only debt consolidation company that exclusively represents consumers.
-Every other company is paid directly or indirectly from creditors and usually in the form of a percentage of the creditor’s recovery.
+Most companies are paid directly or indirectly from creditors and usually in the form of a percentage of the creditor’s recovery.
 Meaning the more you pay, the more they make.
 Our approach is to help our clients obtain the lowest possible debt repayment, within reason, and ensure our clients never have to struggle financially again.

 So how we do know who to talk to when considering debt consolidation?